weirdtangent/pulse-photo-card/README.md

 ## [PulseOS](https://github.com/weirdtangent/pulse-os) integration (optional)

+[PulseOS](https://github.com/weirdtangent/pulse-os) is aimed at makers building a desktop kiosk or assistant with a Pi 5 and Pi Touch 7" Display.
 Pairing this card with [PulseOS](https://github.com/weirdtangent/pulse-os) turns it into a fully synced kiosk sidecar: you still get the standalone slideshow above, plus live overlay HTML, timers, alarms, notification badges, and button hooks that match what [PulseOS](https://github.com/weirdtangent/pulse-os) is already showing.
 If you don’t run [PulseOS](https://github.com/weirdtangent/pulse-os), you can skip this section and keep using the card as-is.